Home » Blog » Music Teachers Tips » Ideas and Techniques » 11 Easy Ways to Involve ALL Students in Elementary Music Classes

 New Reluctant Students Will Jump Onboard

 Once you’ve established a singing culture and all students are actively participating in your varied class activities, new reluctant students will jump right on board.
-I have seen new students walk into the music classroom with a “chip on their shoulder” and walk out with a smile on their face the first day they attend music classes.
+I’ve seen new students walk into the music classroom with a “chip on their shoulder” and walk out with a smile on their face the first day they attend music class.

 You can involve ALL students and increase engagement. 🎵